 Annual Events at Shrines

 Throughout the year, Shinto shrines host a large variety of different events.
 Some prominent ones include Shichigosan, a festival to pray for the healthy growth of children aged seven, five, and three; as well as hatsumode, the traditional prayer for good fortune and happiness between New Year’s Eve and New Year’s Day.
 On the 3rd of February, another event called setsubun takes place in which soybeans are thrown to symbolically drive out evil and bring happiness and health to one’s home.
-Hinamatsuri, the Girls’or Doll Festival, as well as Children’s Day follow after, both celebrating children.
+Hinamatsuri, the Girls’ or Doll Festival, as well as Children’s Day follow after, both celebrating children.
+The summer festival Shichigosan, celebrates children of the age of three, five, and seven.
+All of these festivals have Shinto roots.